Feminism in Sweden: First wave feminism

 The first civil-society organisation founded by women in Sweden was the charitable society Välgörande fruntimmerssällskapet, which was founded in Stockholm in 1819 by a group of upper-class women under the leadership of Princess Sophie Albertine of Sweden.
 Its purpose was to support poor women.
 This was the first time in Sweden women organized to achieve and reform something in society by a public voice.
 Though the subject may seem non controversial, the act of women organizing to change society was in itself radical.
 This was to be followed by numerous other charitable women's societies during the 19th century.

 In 1839, Carl Jonas Love Almqvist started a long literary debate regarding gender roles through his famous novel Det går an, in which he argued for free love and the right of Cohabitation without the restrictions of marriage and the right for women to experience love without losing their independence.

 In 1848, Sophie Sager aroused considerable controversy after reporting a rape attempt and going on to win her case.
 She became the perhaps first woman in Sweden to make public speeches in favor of feminism, which made her famous but also ridiculed as a feminist figure.
 Hers was, however, an isolated attempt, and did not start any organized movement.

 In 1855, Josefina Deland founded the Svenska lärarinnors pensionsförening (The Society for Retired Female Teachers) to provide for retired female teachers and governesses.
 Being an educator was at the time one of the few professions available for an educated woman to support herself, which was at the time an important question for women.
 This was arguably the first time women organized themselves to deal with a wider women's issue in Sweden.

 In 1856, Fredrika Bremer published the novel Hertha, which aroused great controversy and created the "Hertha Debate".
-The two foremost questions were the abolition of coverture for unmarried women, and for the state to provide women an equivalent to a university.
+The two foremost questions were the abolition of legal guardianship for unmarried women, and for the state to provide women an equivalent to a university.
 Social change arrived: in 1858, a reform granted unmarried women the right to apply for legal majority by a simple procedure, and in 1861, Högre lärarinneseminariet was founded as a "Women's University".
 In 1859, the first women's magazine in Sweden and the Nordic countries, the Tidskrift för hemmet, was founded by Sophie Adlersparre and Rosalie Olivecrona.
 This has been referred to as the starting point of a women's movement in Sweden.